-One aspect of accelerating our transition to a lower-carbon business is by focusing on making our network more efficient and cutting the number of kilometres we drive.
-We can achieve this in a number of ways, such as by increasing the number of parcels delivered at the first attempt.
-Another way is by reducing air in parcels.
+We work continually to optimise our networks, for example by increasing the number of parcels delivered at the first attempt.
+Another way is by working with customers to reduce air in parcels.
 The smaller the parcel, the more we can fit in our vehicles, which improves transport efficiency and sustainability.

-Continuous development, testing and implementation of options for customers result in incremental but important steps in optimising network efficiency.
+Continuous development, testing and implementation of options for customers result in incremental but important gains in optimising network efficiency.
 Examples include:

-Network collaboration, making smart use of the strength of different networks to service our customers efficiently.
+Making smart use of the strength of different networks to service our customers efficiently